wuwenbin2/fuel-plugin-onos/README.md

 In order to run ONOS, the following are required:

 - Java 8 JDK (Oracle Java recommended; OpenJDK is not as thoroughly tested)
-- ONOS tarball( Newest version 1.4 recommended.)
+- ONOS tarball( Newest version 1.6 supplied.)

 Notice: In case of version problems, the onos rpm uses jdk and onos packages that have been tested.